vfarcic/docker-flow/articles/proxy.md

 ![The first deployment through Docker Flow](img/first-deployment-flow.png)

-Even though our service is running in one of the servers chosen by Swarm and is exposing a random port, the proxy was reconfigured and our users can access it through the fixed IP and without a port (to be more precise through the standard HTTP port 80 or HTTPS port 443).
+Even though our service is running in one of the servers chosen by Swarm and is exposing a random port, the proxy was reconfigured, and our users can access it through the fixed IP and without a port (to be more precise through the standard HTTP port 80 or HTTPS port 443).

 ![Users can access the service through the proxy](img/first-deployment-user.png)